St John's College, Oxford: College properties on Eastern side of St Giles'

 The college now owns almost all the buildings on the Eastern stretch of St Giles'.
 Most of these are fairly unnoticeable, with various previous owners, today all used for various college purposes.
 However a few are more distinctive.

-Middleton Hall is a curious house, north of the North Quad and abutting the Lamb & Flag.
+Middleton Hall is a house, located north of the North Quad and adjoining the Lamb & Flag.

 Number 16 is St Giles' House, which dates from 1702; it was described by Nikolaus Pevsner as "the best house of its date in Oxford".
 It was previously known as The Judge's Lodgings, due to its use between 1852 and 1965 by the judge when visiting for Assizes.
 It is today used by the college for dinners and receptions, with the upper levels including various rooms for tutors.

 The Lamb & Flag pub is owned by the college which up to 2021 operated it, using the profits to fund graduate scholarships.

 Western side of St Giles'

-The college owns a stretch of the Western side of St Giles', including (until its sale by the college in 2023) The Eagle and Child pub (formerly owned by University College, Oxford), where the well-known writers J. R. R. Tolkien and C. S. Lewis often met their literary friends.
+The college owns a stretch of the Western side of St Giles', including (until its sale by the college in 2023) The Eagle and Child pub (formerly owned by University College, Oxford), where the writers J. R. R. Tolkien and C. S. Lewis often met their literary friends.